P-p-H-d/mlib/README.md

 Each graph is presented first in linear scale and then in logarithmic scale to better realize the differences.
 M\*LIB is on par with the STL or even faster.

-All used bench codes are available in the bench directory.
-The results for several different libraries are also available [in a separate page](https://github.com/P-p-H-d/mlib/wiki/performance).
+All used bench codes are available in this [repository](https://github.com/P-p-H-d/c-stl-comparison) The results for several different libraries are also available [in a separate page](https://github.com/P-p-H-d/mlib/wiki/performance).

 #### Singly List